IATA-Cargo/ONE-Record/May-2022-standard-forCOTBendorsement/Data-Model/IATA-1R-DM-ScopeExtensions-vCOTB-May2022.md

 The Data Model is an essential part of ONE Record and aims to provide the air cargo industry with a standard data structure for data exchange using JSON-LD that facilitates data integration with existing and new data services.
 The data model was first defined to cover the interaction of General Cargo between shippers and freight forwarders as well as between freight forwarders and Airlines, this refers to the Airline Core Ontology.
 This document focuses on the expansion of the data model in order to include more specific requirements such as Cargo Distribution or the transport of Dangerous Goods.

-Figure 1 - Scope of the data model
 The latest progress made on the ONE Record data model, ontology and technical specifications can be found on the dedicated GituHub space: https://github.com/IATA-Cargo/ONE-Record